-- LANconfig is the Windows configuration program for all LANCOM routers and LANCOM access points.
-WEBconfig can be used alternatively or in addition via a web browser. - With LANmonitor you can use a Windows computer to monitor all of your LANCOM routers and LANCOM access points. - WLANmonitor enables the observation and surveillance of wireless LAN networks.
-Clients connected to the access points are shown, and even non-authenticated access points and clients can be displayed as well (rogue AP detection and rogue client detection).
+- LANconfig is the Windows configuration program for all LANCOM models.
+WEBconfig can be used alternatively or in addition via a web browser. - With LANmonitor you can use a Windows computer to monitor all of your LANCOMs. - WLANmonitor enables the observation and surveillance of wireless LAN networks.
+Clients connected to the access points are shown, and even non-authenticated access points and clients can be displayed as well (rogue AP detection and rogue client detection). - With Documentation you copy the documentation files onto your PC.